leanstacks/lambda-starter/docs/README.md

 New to the project?
 Start here:

 1. Review the [main README](../README.md) for project overview
-2. Read the [Infrastructure Guide](InfrastructureGuide.md) to understand the AWS CDK setup
+2. Read the [Configuration Guide](ConfigurationGuide.md) to understand environment variables
-3. Follow the [Getting Started](InfrastructureGuide.md#getting-started) section to deploy infrastructure
+3. Read the [Infrastructure Guide](InfrastructureGuide.md) to understand the AWS CDK setup
-4. Check the [Configuration](InfrastructureGuide.md#configuration) section for environment setup
+4. Follow the [Getting Started](InfrastructureGuide.md#getting-started) section to deploy infrastructure

 ---